Mikelmx/Salary-increase/README.md

-Salary increase of a employee over a period of x years.
+Salary increase of an employee over a period of x years.